United States Air Force Tactical Air Control Party: Special Tactics TACP

-The US Special Operations Command was established in 1987 at MacDill AFB, FL.
+The US Special Operations Command was established in 1987 at MacDill AFB, Florida.
 One MSgt.
 1Z3X1 (then AFSC 275X0) was assigned to the command as a liaison, but the position was disestablished in approximately 1991.
 In 1997, two MSgt.
-JTAC-qualified 1Z3X1s assigned to the 17th ASOS at Ft.
-Benning, GA were selected for assignment to two of the Air Force Special Operations Command's Special Tactics Squadrons.
+JTAC-qualified 1Z3X1s assigned to the 17th ASOS at Fort Benning, Georgia were selected for assignment to two of the Air Force Special Operations Command's Special Tactics Squadrons.
 TACP flights have been co-located with each Army Special Forces Group, each of the 75th Ranger Regiment's three battalions, and the 160th Special Operations Aviation Regiment (Airborne).
 TACPs deployed with Operational Detachment Alpha teams from multiple Special Forces groups and with the 75th Ranger Regiment in both Operation Enduring Freedom (OEF) and Operation Iraqi Freedom (OIF).
-Additionally, in OIF, a small number of TACP personnel were assigned to the US Air Force's 24th Special Tactics Squadron (STS), the Air Force's Joint Special Operations Command (JSOC) special mission unit, and to a time-sensitive targeting (TST) cell dedicated to prosecuting high-value targets and targets of opportunity in support of JSOC's special mission units and their objectives.
+Additionally, in OIF, a small number of TACP personnel were assigned to the United States Air Force's 24th Special Tactics Squadron (STS), the Air Force's Joint Special Operations Command (JSOC) special mission unit, and to a time-sensitive targeting (TST) cell dedicated to prosecuting high-value targets and targets of opportunity in support of JSOC's special mission units and their objectives.

 In 2008, following its transfer from Air Combat Command to Air Force Special Operations Command, the 17th ASOS (Ft.
-Benning, GA), which provided JTACs and ALOs to the 75th Ranger Regiment and its three line battalions, was redesignated the 17th Special Tactics Squadron.
+Benning, Georgia), which provided JTACs and ALOs to the 75th Ranger Regiment and its three line battalions, was redesignated the 17th Special Tactics Squadron.
 JTAC-qualified 1Z3X1s at the "5" or "Journeyman" skill level may apply for a Special Tactics assignment within Air Force Special Operations Command (AFSOC).
 TACP personnel at the 17th STS (and, in smaller numbers, at the four remaining active-duty CONUS Special Tactics Squadrons), provide terminal attack control and fire support expertise for the 75th Ranger Regiment's three Ranger Battalions and Regimental Reconnaissance Company, all seven Army Special Forces Groups, and multiple Navy SEAL Teams.
-TACPs who have successfully undergone screening and selection are also currently serving as Tier 1 operators with the 24th STS.
+Some TACPs who have successfully undergone screening and selection are currently serving with the 24th STS.